What Are The Benefits Of Breathing Exercises?

 Pranayama Yoga Breathing Exercises

-Pranayama consists of a series of breathing exercises designed to purify and strengthen the body and mind.
+Pranayama includes breathing exercises to clean and strengthen the body and mind.

 There are several types of pranayama exercises, including: